 Healthcare finance has always been a tricky business, likely due to the sheer number of patients that many healthcare providers have and the different aspects that play into what one particular patient’s bill might be.
 In general, a healthcare provider will typically look at the metric of Days in Accounts Receivable, otherwise known as DAR, as a way to analyze how strong their financial performance is going.
 Once a healthcare provider determines what their median DAR is, their goal is to bring this figure down as low as possible.
 What a lower number of AR days means is that bills are getting paid more efficiently and effectively.
-When this is the case, a healthcare provider will be better able to avoid debt accumulation and maintain steady cash flow.
+When this is the case, a healthcare provider will be better able to avoid debt accumulation and maintain a steady cash flow.
 While the prospect of reducing AR days may seem daunting and complex, it can more easily be managed by following these steps.

 Before you can begin working on reducing AR days, you need to determine what your current position is in terms of DAR.
 If you’re not yet aware of what your current DAR figure is.
 This is easy to figure out, as long as you can look back within the last six months at your total charges and know what your total accounts receivables are.
 From there, the figure you’re looking for can be achieved through a simple two-step formula.
-First you’re going to determine an estimate of your average daily charges.
-To do this, simple divide your total charges for the past six months by the number of days in the last six months.
+First, you’re going to determine an estimate of your average daily charges.
+To do this, simply divide your total charges for the past six months by the number of days in the last six months.
 Got it?
 Now you’re going to take your total of accounts receivables and divide that by the number you just came up with, or your average daily charges.
 That will give you your DAR.

-Hopefully this number is between 40 and 50.
+Hopefully, this number is between 40 and 50.
 If so, your billing performance would be considered average in comparison to the DAR of other healthcare providers.
 If that number is below 40, congratulations!
-You’re billing performance is more efficient that average!
+You’re billing performance is more efficient than average!
 This doesn’t mean that you should stop working towards bringing that number down, but it does mean what you’re doing right now is working well.
 If your DAR is above 50, you’ll know that your billing performance needs work in order to avoid debt collection and ensure healthy cash flow.